opannapo/FirebaseJobDispatcherExample/README.md

 ### Point
 1. Automaticly running when device reboot
 2. Task Scheduling
-3. Task running when application state is stoped
-4. Running task when application state is stoped
+3. Running task when application state is stoped
-5. Stop the task when application state is opened
+4. Stop the task when application state is opened